thoughtspot/thoughtspot.github.io/_appliance/welcome-intro.md

 ---
 title: [Overview]
+summary: "You can install ThoughtSpot on a cloud provider, VMware, or on a hardware appliance."

-last_updated: tbd
+last_updated: 11/18/2019
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 You can install a ThoughtSpot cluster on a hardware appliance, cloud service, or VMware appliance.
 Your ThoughtSpot installation cannot mix node types.
 For example, you can have either hardware or VMware nodes, but not both.
 You can, however, have a cloud cluster for development and use an appliance for production.

-This guide instructs you how to prepare each of the following:
+This guide instructs you on how to prepare each of the following:

 - [Hardware appliance]({{ site.baseurl }}/appliance/hardware/inthebox.html)
 - [Amazon Web Services (AWS) EC2]({{ site.baseurl }}/appliance/aws/about-aws.html)